GamesCreed

 In order to have access to the key, you must complete a myriad of tasks.
 You must free the lost souls trapped in the many tasks scattered around the map.
 The Lost Souls power the ritual that brings the in-between to reality.
 Freeing them gives you more slots for items and lets you get closer to unlocking the key to escape.
 Once the souls are released, they will fly off towards the nearest Peddler.
 The Peddler gives you access to many items, including the key.

-While you only have access to a limited amount of items in the beginning of Deceit 2, You will be able to buy more items to make use of in matches with a specific currency that you earn from matches.
+While you only have access to a limited number of items at the beginning of Deceit 2, you will be able to buy more items to make use of in matches with a specific currency that you earn from matches.
 The currency you earn from matches is called Favour, and you can also buy a premium currency called Shillings that can be used to buy cosmetics.

 Terror Mutations are available for purchase with Favour.
 The mutation all Terrors start off with is Turbulence, which randomly teleports players all over the map.
 You can also get mutations such as Clarity, which allows you to enable all the Rift Eyes on the map and drain player sanity, making them easier to catch, or Disruption, which allows you to remotely destroy the generator.